seanmc9/vocs-template/README.md

-This is a [Vocs](https://vocs.dev) project bootstrapped with the Vocs CLI.
+# Vocs Template

+To start, run `npm install` to install dependencies.

+Then, run `npm run dev` to spin up a local server with the site.